ajitbohra/wp-twitter-api-feed/readme.txt

 Easily display customized twitter feed on your website using widget or shortcode

 == Installation ==
-- Upload file or search for \'Toptal Twitter Feed API\'
+- Upload file or search for \'Twitter API Feed\' on WordPress repository
 - Set the twitter credentials under setting
 - Use shortcode to display feed in post/page
 - Use widget to display  in sidebar